intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

 - **Type:** `boolean`
 - **Default:** `false`

+> [!WARNING]
+  'legacy' option is deprecated, sinece Vue 2 was EOL on 2023. that option will be removed in 4.0.`

   This option supports Vue I18n v8.x compatibility for resources in i18n custom blocks.

 > [!NOTE]